The logo for Lawn.com.au

 Thyme is a great herb to grow in winter, as it’s a hardy herb that doesn’t mind the cold.

-• Protect your thyme plant from frost damage by covering it with a cloth or placing it in a sheltered spot during extreme weather.
+Make sure to protect your thyme plant from frost damage by covering it with a cloth or placing it in a sheltered spot during extreme weather.

 Coriander